Market Design with Distributional Objectives: Main Proofs

 \begin{lemma} $\xi_{k^*}$ is a maximal distribution in $\underset {\xi\in \Xi^0_0} {\arg\max} \: f_0(\xi)$. \end{lemma} \begin{proof}[Proof of Lemma \ref{lem:outcome-maximal}] Suppose, for contradiction, that the statement does not hold.
 By Lemma \ref{lem:outcome-maximizer}, $\xi_{k^*}\in \underset {\xi\in \Xi^0_0} {\arg\max} \: f_0(\xi)$.
 Since it is not a maximal distribution, there exists $\xi^*$ such that $\xi^* \in \underset {\xi\in \Xi^0_0} {\arg\max} \: f_0(\xi)$ and $\xi^*>\xi_{k^*}$.
 Assume that $(\xi^*)^t_c >(\xi_{k^*})^t_c$ (such $c$ and $t$ exist because $\xi^*>\xi_{k^*}$).
 By ordinal concavity of $f$, there exists $(c',t') \in (\mathcal C \times \mathcal T) \cup \{\emptyset\}$, with $(\xi^*)^{t'}_{c'} <(\xi_{k^*})^{t'}_{c'}$ if $(c',t') \neq \emptyset$, such that one of the inequalities required of ordinal concavity holds.
 However, because $\xi^* > \xi_{k^*}$, it follows that $(c',t')=\emptyset$, so we have \begin{enumerate} \item $f(\xi_{k^*}+\chi_{c,t})>f(\xi_{k^*})$ or \item $f(\xi^*-\chi_{c,t})>f(\xi^*)$ or \item $f(\xi_{k^*}+\chi_{c,t})=f(\xi_{k^*})$ and $f(\xi^*-\chi_{c,t})=f(\xi^*)$. \end{enumerate} If condition (1) or (2) holds, then together with $\xi_{k^*}+\chi_{c,t}\leq \xi^*\leq \xi(X)$ and $\xi^*-\chi_{c,t}\leq \xi^*\leq \xi(X)$, we obtain a contradiction to $\xi_{k^*}, \xi^* \in \underset {\xi\in \Xi^0_0} {\arg\max} \: f_0(\xi)$.
 Therefore, condition (3) holds, implying that

 We obtain a contradiction to the fact that the algorithm terminates when $k=k^*$. \end{proof}

-\paragraph{Step 3: } We develop a modified version of the diversity choice rule that produces the same outcome as the original one and is more tractable from a computational viewpoint.
+\paragraph{Step 3: } We develop a modified version of the distribution-conscious choice rule that produces the same outcome as the original one and is more tractable from a computational viewpoint.
 Fix an ordinally concave $f$.